ApolloHong/ApolloHong.github.io/blogs/triangle.md

 But others might dissent.
 They might say that art, love and career are intrinsically conflicting, that they demand different skills, values and sacrifices.
 They might cite examples of tormented artists who have renounced their relationships and financial security for their craft.
 They might contend that art, love and career are not synergistic, but competitive.
 They might say that you have to choose one or two of them and relinquish the other.

 So who is correct?
 Is there a way to have it all, or do we have to settle for less?
 I don’t have a conclusive answer to this question, but I would like to hear your opinions.
 What do you think about the dilemma of art, love and career?
 How do you navigate them in your life?
 Do you think it is worthwhile pursuing all three of them, or do you prioritize one or two of them?
-Please share your comments below and let’s have a dialogue.
+Please share your comments with me and let’s have a dialogue.